 Smaney pitched around a one-out double in the bottom of the fourth inning, and the Titans put the game away with eight runs on 10 hits during the top of the fifth frame.

 McIlhany sparked the fifth-inning onslaught with a single that extended her hitting streak to nine games.
 After a sacrifice bunt by Abby Menting, Grace Stevens and Fionda followed with singles before pinch-hitter Gabby Buikema smashed a double.
 The Titans then ran their streak to seven consecutive hits as Dudek and Manthei hit back-to-back singles, Tupa doubled and Petrus crushed a three-run homer the opposite way to left field.

-Smaney proceeded the retire the Eagles in order during the bottom of the fifth inning to cap the victory and improve her record to 8-3 on the year.
+Smaney proceeded to retire the Eagles in order during the bottom of the fifth inning to cap the victory and improve her record to 8-3 on the year.
 Smaney, who has won four straight decisions, held UW-La Crosse to two runs (one earned) on four hits.
-She struck out two without issuing a walk on the way to her eight complete-game effort of the season.
+She struck out two without issuing a walk on the way to her eighth complete-game effort of the season.

 Shattuck (3-4) was charged with the loss for the Eagles, yielding four runs (three earned) on six hits and one walk with three strikeouts.